-The Historic District is renowned for its impressive collection of antebellum architecture, that largely reflects the federal styles prevalent at the time.
-Other homes are more of a West Indies style, with raised first floor, high ceilings and double porches.
-There are carriage tours, a civil war museum, and many art galleries and shops.
+The Historic District is renowned for its impressive collection of antebellum architecture that largely reflects the federal styles prevalent at the time.
+Other homes are more of a West Indies style, with raised first floors, high ceilings and double porches.
+There are carriage tours, a Civil War Museum, and many art galleries and shops.
 This is one of the most beautiful historic districts we have seen.

 This area has also been the location for filming many movies, including most notably The Big Chill, The Great Santini, and The Prince of Tides, a seven-Oscar film based on the book by Pat Conroy.
 We are currently re-reading The Prince of Tides just to get in the spirit of the area.